MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/licensing-windows-defender-advanced-threat-protection.md

 ## Cloud Service Provider validation

-The easiest way to gain access into which license is provisioned to your company, and to check the license state, is to check the **Office 365 admin center**.
+To gain access into which licenses are provisioned to your company and to check the state of the licenses, go to the **Office 365 admin center**.

 3. From the **Partner portal**, click on the **Administer services > Office 365**.